emoon/rust_minifb/README.md

 Status
 ------
-Currently Mac, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
+Currently Mac, Redox, Linux and Windows (64-bit and 32-bit) are the current supported platforms.
 X11 (Linux/FreeBSD/etc) support has been tested on Ubuntu (x64).
 Bug report(s) for other OSes/CPUs are welcome!

 Build instructions